rogelioprieto/linux-tips/_posts/2021-01-23-error_install_a_latex_package_trough_tlmgr_on_ubuntu_20_04_verify_checksum_5.md

 ## Problem:
-I tried to install a LaTeX package in texlive 2019 in Ubuntu 20.04.
+I tried to install a LaTeX package in TeX Live (texlive) 2019 in Ubuntu 20.04.
+I got the error: verify_checksum: -5.

 ## Solution: